 Shigetoshi Kudo was born in 1920 in Oita Prefecture.
-He joined the Imperial Japanese Navy in 1937.
-Kudo's first assignment was as a mechanic, then a reconnaissance pilot before being assigned to the Tainan Kokutai in October 1941.
+During 1937, he joined the Imperial Japanese Navy (IJN) and first became a mechanic, then was trained as a reconnaissance pilot.
+During October 1941 assigned to the Tainan Kokutai.

 At the start of the Pacific War, Kudo flew combat missions over the Philippines and Dutch East Indies.

 August 29, 1942 - Victory and probable claim dropping aerial bomb

 On August 29, 1942 took off piloting a C5M Babs on a mission to intercept a formation of eight B-17s.
 Climbing above their formation to an altitude of 7,500m and dropped an aerial burst bomb (Sango aerial burst bomb).
 He aimed for the B-17s on the left of the formation and claimed to have hit both that bomber and the no. 2 plane, claiming it caught fire and went down while the no. 1 bomber went into the clouds.
 He was awarded a definite and a probable claim.
 American records do not show any B-17 losses on this date.

 On November 1, 1942 the Tainan Kokutai was redesignated the 251 Kokutai.
 During May 1943 the unit received two J1N1 Gekko (Irving).
 These aircraft were field modified as night fighters armed with upward and downward firing 20mm cannons.
 Flying from Lakunai Airfield near Rabaul, Kudo was the first to test the aircraft in combat, flying with Lt(jg) Akira Sugawara as observer.
 He would become the first Pacific night fighter ace.
 Another night fighter pilot who flew from Rabaul was Satoru Ono.

 May 21, 1943 - Double victory using upward firing 20mm cannons